DivisionBell2/webapp-service-integration-tests/README.md

 2. Codeception testing framework
 3. Gazzle client

-This framework is only for skills demonstration, but for work in needs:
+This framework is only for skills demonstration.
+Tests executing is possible only with installing core framework.
+The core-framework is missing here, because of it was not develeped by your humble servant -)

 ## local install
-1. Clone this project on local machine
+1. Install core framework
 2. Execute `composer install`

 ## how to execute this tests (linux and macos)